tdrhq/bknr.cluster/README.md

 # bknr.cluster

-A Highly Available replicated cluster of bknr.datastores
+A Highly Available replicated cluster of bknr.datastores.
+Currently only supported on Lispworks, but it's probably not too hard to add support for other implementations.

 ## Context